Proper actions of wreath products and generalizations: Introduction

 Our construction also provides a coarse analog of Theorem \ref{main}.

 \begin{thm} Let $G,H$ be countable groups.
-If $G$ and $H$ admit a coarse embedding into a Hilbert space, then so does the standard wreath product $H\wr G$.\end{thm}
+If $G$ and $H$ admit a coarse embedding into a Hilbert space, then so does the standard wreath product $H\wr G$. \end{thm}

-Actually, Dardalat and Guentner \cite{DG} proved that coarse embeddability into Hilbert spaces is preserved by extensions with exact quotient, which yields the above theorem when $G$ is exact.
+Actually, Dadarlat and Guentner \cite{DG} proved that coarse embeddability into Hilbert spaces is preserved by extensions with exact quotient, which yields the above theorem when $G$ is exact.

+Since we made an earlier version of this text available, S.~Li \cite{Li} gave alternative proofs (albeit based on similar ideas) of our Theorems \ref{main} and \ref{coarse} and proved a new result: if $G$ and $H$ have positive (non-equivariant) Hilbert space compression, then so does the wreath product $H\wr G$.

-The results here concern standard wreath products.
-More generally, if $X$ is $G$-set, the permutational wreath product $H\wr_{X}G:=H^{(X)}\rtimes G$ can be defined; the results of Section \ref{sec:other} apply only to some of these permutational wreath products.
+The above results concern standard wreath products.
+More generally, if $X$ is a $G$-set, the permutational wreath product $H\wr_{X}G:=H^{(X)}\rtimes G$ can be defined; the results of Section \ref{sec:other} apply only to some of these permutational wreath products.
+For example, we prove

-\begin{conj} Let $G,H$ be any groups with the Haagerup Property and $X$ a $G$-set.
-Then the permutational wreath product $H\wr_{X}G$ has the Haagerup Property. \end{conj} Using a diagonal embedding, it is easy to reduce this problem to the case when $X$ is a transitive $G$-set.
-A test-case would be the case when $G=\F$ is free and $X=\F/N$ is an infinite quotient of $G$ with Property T. In analogy, if $\F/N$ is a group with no coarse embedding into a Hilbert space \cite{Gr,AD}, the result of Dardalat and Guentner mentioned above shows that nevertheless $H\wr_{\F/N}\F$ embeds coarsely into a Hilbert space.
+\begin{thm} Let $G,H$ be countable groups, and $N$ a normal subgroup of $G$.
+Suppose that $G$, $H$, and $G/N$ all have the Haagerup Property.
+Then so does the permutational wreath product $H\wr_{G/N} G$. \end{thm}

+The non-trivial part of the converse, namely that if $H\wr_{G/N} G$ is Haagerup and $H\neq\{1\}$, then $G/N$ is Haagerup, was proved by Chifan and Ioana \cite{CI}, disproving a conjecture made in a preliminary version of this paper.

 The outline of the paper is as follows.
 In Section \ref{sec:walls} we define our first main tool, namely measured wall structures, inspired from \cite{RS} and from the spaces with measured walls in \cite{CMV}.